GSoftwareDeveleopment/BattleShips/README.md

 # NOTE
 https://service.a-bolt.pl/BattleShips/ <- Here is a working version of the game where you can play with another person.

-Here is a working version of the game where you can play with another person.

 I am currently working on implementing a computer for the game, and in the future I want to use AI